College & University Membership

 East Carolina University – Greenville, NC

-At ECU, we believe in practical experience.
+At ECU we believe in practical experience.
 Studio/class work is vital to the process of learning, but being in on the construction, rehearsal, and performance of a production is the best way to learn the craft.
 We offer BFAs in all areas of theatre.
 Freshmen are encouraged to audition for MainStage productions, as it replicates real world competition for roles and technical positions.
 We are committed to producing quality productions and students are treated as young professionals.

 Meredith College – Raleigh, NC